thomasriley0/Custom-Aberoth-GameClient/README.md

 2. `cd Custom-Aberoth-GameClient-main`
 3. `npm install`

-To build the game client for Windows:
+To build the game client for Windows x64:
 `npm run distWindows`